NastiaCu/LFAF_LABS/report/FirstLab_Report.md

         }
 ```

 For the Finite Futomaton we have an `isValid()` class, which checks if an input string can be obtained via the state transition from it.
-Basically, it takes the initial state of the finite automaton and checks evety symbol in the input string if it exists in the alphabet (alphabet - set of terminal characters).
+Basically, it takes the initial state of the finite automaton and checks every symbol in the input string if it exists in the alphabet (alphabet - set of terminal characters).
 After that it checks if there is a transition from the current state to the next state (transition from the current state to some state for the current symbol).

 ```c#
 public bool isValid(string input){